Kzel/HTTP_MQTT_with_Node-red_ThingSpeak_and_Ubidots/README.md

- The IoT project with HTTP and MQTT protocol in Node-red and ThingSpeak Platform
+The IoT project with HTTP and MQTT protocol in Node-red, ThingSpeak and Ubidots Platform